 Not only does certification demonstrate an understanding of our field, but the credential conveys additional credibility.
 It shows that our staff can handle the vast array of areas our industry encompasses, and it reflects a commitment to staying current on developments in our field.

 At our company and elsewhere, certification also opens doors to career advancement.

 We consider AICP certification such an important distinguishing characteristic that I would recommend both that cities look for consultants that have AICP-credentialed planners and that planning professors consider getting certified themselves and promote it among their students as a long-term goal.

 APA has found that a majority of employers consider AICP certification when hiring planners, and credentialed planners earn on average $16,000 more annually than noncertified planners.

 AICP certification is just one of many ways in which APA helps planners grow as professionals.
-Our employees have been APA members for more than a decade, and there's a direct correlation to the success we've had building relationships with local communities.
+Our employees have been APA members for more than a decade, and there's a direct correlation to the success we've had in building relationships with local communities.

 I've been an APA member since 2000 and have had the pleasure of serving in various positions for the Midwest section of the Texas chapter, for the Texas chapter at the state level, and now at the national level as the representative for Region 3.
 Each year, I'm still amazed by the relationships, knowledge, and personal growth our employees have experienced by being involved in APA.

 Wendy Shabay is a Freese and Nichols Vice President/Principal and Urban Planning + Design Group Manager.
 She is a member of the APA National Board as Director of Region III.